Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Deep Learning in X-ray Security Imaging

 \section{Deep Learning in X-ray Security Imaging}

 This section reviews the X-ray security applications utilising deep learning algorithms.
-By initially introducing the well-established datasets in the field, we explore the applications for various computer vision tasks such as object classification, detection, segmentation and unsupervised anomaly detection.
+As shown in Figure \ref{fig:taxonomy} and Table \ref{tab:overview.of.dl.applications}, we categorise the algorithms as supervised (classification, detection and segmentation) and unsupervised (anomaly detection) approaches.